Beach Camping in NSW

 7. Depot Beach, Murramarang National Park

 Ideal for a family camping holiday, Depot Beach Campground in Murramarang National Park just 200km south of Sydney is a well-equipped option that is just a stone's throw from the beach.

-The idyllic, picture-perfect beach is the perfect spot to go for a swim, a snorkel or to indulge in a spot of fishing at, and if you’re lucky, you’ll catch a glimpse of the local dolphins that seem to love this part of the coastline too.
+The idyllic, picture-perfect beach is a great spot to go for a swim, a snorkel or to indulge in a spot of fishing, and if you’re lucky, you’ll catch a glimpse of the local dolphins that seem to love this part of the coastline too.
 Wake up to the sounds of waves, and get up early to see the stunning sunrise over the golden sands—camping near Sydney simply doesn't get better than this.

 Nestled in the Booderee National Park and amongst the natural beauty of Jervis Bay, the Bristol Point camping area is the ideal spot to base yourselves for a family holiday.
 And, they cater for larger groups, so you can team up with another family for double the fun!

 The national park is infamous for its diversity of wildlife and is a great pick for bird watching, fishing and whale watching.
-If you’re more keen to be in the water instead of in front of it, there’s also excellent swimming, hiking, kayaking and diving opportunities near Bristol Point, making it one of the best beach camping spots in NSW.
+If you’re keener to be in the water instead of in front of it, there are also excellent swimming, hiking, kayaking and diving opportunities near Bristol Point, making it one of the best beach camping spots in NSW.